 Introduction to meat and game processing

-Find information about the requirements you need to meet if you process, sell, or import meat products in New Zealand.
+What meat and game processing covers, and what rules and requirements you must follow if you process, sell, or import meat products in New Zealand.

 Meat processors – definitions

 Use these definitions to help you identify which type of meat processor or retailer you are.
 Each definition directs you to the requirements you need to meet.

 You operate an animal material depot if you temporarily hold animal material prior to it being transferred to a primary processor who will process it for human consumption.

 You are a primary processor if you do one of the following: